olivialiangg/Quiz-Maker-App/README.md

 # My Personal Project

-## Quiz Application
+## Quiz Maker Application

-This **Quiz Application** will allow users to enter questions with corresponding answers and their level of difficulty (*prompt*) into a quiz.
-Users will also be able to add or remove their prompts and view all the prompts in the quiz.
-This quiz application can be used for people who want to test themselves on a certain topic or memorize definitions by making quizzes.
-This project interests me because this application would be very useful in helping me test myself on terms/concepts taught in my classes.
+This **Quiz Maker Application** will allow users to make a quiz.
+Users can enter questions with corresponding answers and their level of difficulty (*prompt*) into a quiz.
+Users will also be able to add or remove any of their prompts from their quiz.
+All the questions and answer in the quiz can then be viewed.
+This quiz application can be used for people who want to make quizzes themselves or for others on a certain topic.
+This project interests me because this application would be very useful in helping me make test for myself on terms/concepts taught in my classes.

 ## User Stories